-Dr. Nicholas Forge is Clinical Assistant Professor in the School of Social Work at Andrew Young School of Policy Studies, Georgia State University.
+Dr. Nicholas Forge is a Clinical Associate Professor in the School of Social Work at Andrew Young School of Policy Studies, Georgia State University.
 His education includes bachelors and masters degrees in Sociology from Florida Atlantic University and a MSW from Georgia State University.
 He holds a PhD in Social Work from The Graduate School of Social Service at Fordham University in New York City.

 The focus of Dr. Forge’s research is homelessness among sexual and gender expansive identified youth and young adults, particularly in the area of child welfare involvement, service provision and evidence-based practices.
 Most recently, he has been co-investigator and clinical field director on the Atlanta Youth Count and Needs Assessment, and was co-principal investigator on a participatory action research project involving LGBTQ homeless youth.
 He is currently co-investigator on a federally funded grant investigating trafficking among youth experiencing homelessness.
 Additionally, he provides research and evaluation consultation for a homeless service provider and the Professional Excellence Program, which trains child welfare workers across the state, at Georgia State University.

 Dr. Forge has published articles in Child Welfare, Children and Youth Services Review, the Journal of Black Studies, and has co-authored book chapters on child welfare involved sexual and gender expansive youth as well as social services for populations affected by HIV and AIDS.
 He has also served as a reviewer for the journal, Advances in Social Work Practice.